-The suspense account is debited or credited in case of rectifying journal entry and with the rectification of all the errors of the preceding accounting period.
-The suspense account will be removed from the books of account automatically.
+The suspense account is debited or credited in case of rectifying journal entries and with the rectification of all the errors of the preceding accounting period.
+The suspense account will be removed from the books of the account automatically.

 How to Present Suspense Account in the Balance Sheet?

 It should be noted that the balance of the suspense account should not be closed by transferring it to the trading and profit and loss account; instead, it should be included in the balance sheet so that it can be carried forward in subsequent years’ books of account and corrected from time to time as errors are detected.